-Man arrested on suspicion of assaulting police officer after ambulance and taxi crash
+Man arrested on suspicion of drink driving after ambulance and taxi crash

 Shortly after the shocking incident eyewitnesses reported seeing other ambulance vehicles rush to the scene to provide assistance.

-One resident, who lives nearby but asked to remain anonymous, has since suggested the ambulance involved was on an emergency call.
+One resident, who lives nearby but asked to remain anonymous, drove past the scene shortly after the accident.

 She said: “I must have driven through at about 9.45am and there were lots of police cars and ambulances and I was horrified.

-“I think they were getting people out the back of the ambulance which had been hit and it looked like people were being transported on beds.
+“It looked like people were being transported on beds.

-“Someone said the ambulance had been driving with its lights and sirens on before the crash, so I just hope everyone is okay."

 Eyewitnesses or anyone with information about the crash can also contact Essex Police at essex.police.uk